sjgallagher2/PyWORDS/docs/PyWORDS Source and Developer Documentation.md

 ```

 To use this with a method like `get_word_inflections(match)`, pass `matches[0]` as the match object, and PyWORDS does the rest by comparing the known information to the full set of inflection objects, built from the `INFLECTS` file when `pywords.lookup` is imported.

+I recently updated the lookup engine to work as follows:

+1. When `match_word` is called, we run `_simple_match` to get a basic lookup; see step 2.
+If we didn't find anything, we try removing enclitics, and run `_simple_match` again.
+Then we're done!
+2. `_simple_match` makes a list of possible stem/ending pairs with `lookup.find_endings(w)`, ignoring inflections and parts of speech.
+For each stem/ending pair that's possible, we search for the stem in the alphabetized list of all stems, starting with stem1, then stem2, stem3, and stem4.
+A bisect search is used.
+These are all the potential matches, but we haven't checked if the stem/ending pair is actually *possible* given what we now know about the word's part of speech, declension/conjugation, variant, gender, etc.
+3. At the end of `_simple_match` we call `lookup.is_possible_ending(match)` on all potential matches.
+This is where we check which of the four stems actually matched our stem (e.g. with pulchritudo, only stem 2 actually matches; in other words, multiple stems can match).
+For each of these, we get a list of possible inflections with `definitions.get_possible_inflections(match,infl_age,infl_frequency)`.
+This method is where most of the logic is found.
+A late check for a special case with `V 3 1` words is made, then we add endings from the list of inflections which apply to our stem (every inflection has an associated stem, we only match to inflections that apply to our stem).
+4. Currently, only the most common and general inflections are considered during `_simple_match`, to avoid including rare inflections or inflections from early or late Latin only.
+For more details about all the logic in `definitions.get_possible_inflections()`, see the code, it's documented.
+Basically, we make a list of all possible inflections given the information we have available, and that list gets cached.
+E.g. there is a cache for `N 1 1` which includes all the inflections which apply, including `N 1 0`.
+Then we check for the word kind and limit results based on that.